cseoighe/StopEvol/README.md

 The R script [stopcodon.rscript](https://github.com/cseoighe/StopEvol/blob/master/stopcodon.rscript) requires a codon-aware sequence alignment file in FASTA format and a phylogenetic tree, with branch lengths, estimated from a cognate standard codon model (the default model implemented in the R script is the Muse and Gaut (1994) model with the F1x4 model of codon equilibrium frequencies).

 Note that relative branch lengths are treated as fixed and not reoptimized.
 The script optimizes a scale factor that applies to the overall tree length.
+An example codon aware alignment file is located in this repository: [ENSG00000009780_FAM76A_NT.rootree](https://github.com/cseoighe/StopEvol/blob/master/ENSG00000009780_FAM76A_NT.rootree)

 The sequence file should contain a codon-aware alignment in FASTA format and must include the stop codon as the last position of the alignment.
 Sequences that include a gap or a codon other than a stop codon (i.e. sequences for which the stop codon is not positionally homologous with the last position in the alignment) are excluded.
+An example codon aware alignment file is located in this repository: [ENSG00000009780_FAM76A_filtered_NT.fasta](https://github.com/cseoighe/StopEvol/blob/master/ENSG00000009780_FAM76A_filtered_NT.fasta)

 The R script [sim_mgf1x4.rscript](https://github.com/cseoighe/StopEvol/blob/master/sim_mgf1x4.rscript) requires a paramter file and a phylogenetic tree file as arguments.
 The parameter file is a textfile containing the following 8 values on a single line: gene_name kappa omega pi_A pi_C pi_G pi_T required_alignment_length_in_codons.
 The treefile should contain branch lengths (in units of substitutions per codon site).
 Using these inputs, a sequence alignment is simulated from the stop-extended codon model, based on MG94 X HKY85 X F1x4.
 ***